QHap: Quantum-Inspired Haplotype Phasing: Methods

 \subsubsection{Matrix construction}

 The SNP-based method extends the basic ternary framework by incorporating sequencing quality information.
-The initial ternary matrix $\mathbf{M}$ is constructed identically to the read-based method, but each entry is subsequently weighted by a confidence score derived from Phred quality values extracted from the BAM file.
+The initial ternary matrix $\mathbf{M}$ is constructed as in the read-based method, but each entry is subsequently weighted by a confidence score derived from Phred quality values extracted from the BAM file.

 For each fragment $f_i$ at position $p_j$, we compute a confidence weight $\tilde{q}_{ij}$ based on the Phred quality score $Q_{ij}$:

 This transformation maps quality scores to confidence probabilities, where higher Phred scores yield weights approaching 1.
 The final weighted matrix $\mathbf{W}$ is obtained as: